Harris McDowell

 Harris Brown McDowell Jr. (February 10, 1906 – November 24, 1988) was an American farmer and politician from Middletown in New Castle County, Delaware.
-He was a member of the Democratic Party, who served in the Delaware General Assembly and five terms as U.S. Representative from Delaware.
+A member of the Democratic Party, he served in the Delaware General Assembly and five terms as U.S. Representative from Delaware.

 Early life and family

 McDowell was born near Middletown, Delaware.
-He attended the public schools of Middletown, and graduated from Beacom Business College in Wilmington.
+His father, Harris McDowell Sr., served in the Delaware Senate from 1923 to 1927.
+The younger McDowell attended the public schools of Middletown, and graduated from Beacom Business College in Wilmington.
+He married the former Florence Roberta Neary in 1928, with whom he had 3 children.
 He lived in Middletown, was engaged in farming, also in the insurance and real estate business, and was a member of the State Board of Agriculture from 1937 until 1940.

 Political career

-McDowell served in the State House during the 1941/42 session and then in the State Senate for the 1943/44 and 1945/46 sessions.
+McDowell served in the State House during the 1941–42 session and then in the State Senate for the 1943–44 and 1945–46 sessions.
 During those years he was a director of Interstate Milk Producers Cooperative and member of Delaware Farm Bureau from 1941 until 1948.
-He served as Secretary of State for Delaware during Governor Elbert N. Carvel's first term, from 1949 until 1953 and was a member of New Castle County Zoning Commission in 1953 and 1954.
+He served as Secretary of State for Delaware during Governor Elbert N. Carvel's first term, from 1949 until 1953, and was a member of New Castle County Zoning Commission in 1953 and 1954.

 McDowell was elected to the U.S. Representatives in 1954, defeating Republican Lillian I. Martin.
 During this term, he served with the Democratic majority in the 84th Congress.
-He lost his bid for a second term in 1956 to Republican Harry G. Haskell Jr. McDowell then was elected again to the U.S. Representatives in 1958, defeating incumbent Republican U.S. Representative Harry G. Haskell Jr., and won election three more times, also defeating Republicans James T. McKinstry in 1960, Wilmer F. Williams in 1962, and James H. Snowden in 1964.
-During these terms, he served with the Democratic majority in the 86th, 87th, 88th, and 89th Congress.
-Finally, he lost his bid for a sixth term in 1966 to William V. Roth Jr., then a Wilmington lawyer.
-His support of President Lyndon Johnson's war policies may have contributed to his defeat.
-In all, he served twice, once from January 3, 1955 until January 3, 1957, and again from January 3, 1959 until January 3, 1967, during the administrations of U.S. Presidents Dwight D. Eisenhower, John F. Kennedy, and Lyndon B. Johnson.
+He lost his bid for a second term in 1956 to Republican Hal Haskell.
+McDowell then was elected again to the U.S. Representatives in 1958, this time defeating Haskell, and won election three more times, also defeating Republicans James T. McKinstry in 1960, Wilmer F. Williams in 1962, and James H. Snowden in 1964.
+During these terms, he served with the Democratic majority in the 86th, 87th, 88th, and 89th congresses.
+Finally, he lost his bid for a sixth term in 1966 to William Roth, then a Wilmington lawyer.
+His support of President Lyndon B. Johnson's war policies may have contributed to his defeat.
+In all, he served twice, once from January 3, 1955, until January 3, 1957, and again from January 3, 1959, until January 3, 1967, during the administrations of U.S. presidents Dwight D. Eisenhower, John F. Kennedy, and Lyndon B. Johnson.

 McDowell did not sign the 1956 Southern Manifesto, and voted in favor of the Civil Rights Acts of 1960 and 1964, and the Voting Rights Act of 1965.

 Death and legacy

-McDowell died in Middletown, Delaware on November 24, 1988, Thanksgiving Day, after a stroke a month prior.
+McDowell died in Middletown, Delaware, on November 24, 1988, Thanksgiving Day, after a stroke a month prior.
 He is buried in the Forest Presbyterian Cemetery there.
 His son, Harris McDowell III, was a member of the Delaware Senate from 1977 to 2021.